Three women smiling and hugging each other, standing against a peach-colored wall.

 I provide culturally sensitive, trauma informed, anti-oppression therapy.

-My work is based in cultural sensitivity and how your identity informs your relationship to yourself and others.
-Your identity to self is shaped be early life experiences as well as the socialization of your race, ethnicity, gender, class, sexual orientation, immigration, etc.
+My work is based in cultural sensitivity and how your identity informs your relationship to self and others.
+Your relationship to self is shaped by early life experiences as well as socialization based on your race, ethnicity, gender, class, sexual orientation, immigration, etc.

 I am a non-pathologizing therapist.
-I don’t see you or your experience as a diagnosis that needs to be labeled and fixed.
-I don’t apply Western terms to my work - I see them as rooted in individualist culture and pathology.
-Instead I see the experiences of people of color as ones shaped by collectivist cultures and generations of survival under systems of colonization and capitalism.
+I don’t see you or your experiences as a diagnosis that needs to be labeled and fixed.
+I hesitate to apply Western psychological terms in my work.
+I see them as rooted in individualist culture and pathology.
+Instead I see the experiences of women of color as ones shaped by collectivist cultures and generations of survival under the violent systems of colonization, imperialism, capitalism and patriarchy.

 More Ways I Can Help You